 Can you pass these 10 GCSE questions designed for 16-year-olds?

-For thousands of students around Norfolk and Suffolk, exams have now arrived.
+For thousands of students around Norfolk and Suffolk, a big day is on its way.

 While subjects were previously graded in the traditional letters, they are gradually being switched over to a numerical system ranging from one to nine - with nine being equivalent to a high A* and grades four and five hovering roughly around a C.

 Last year, English and maths were the first to swap over, with subjects including citizenship, sciences, drama and art and design changing this year.

 We’ve pulled together 10 sample GCSE questions to see how you fare - they’ve been collected from previous and sample papers and are designed to reflect some of the topics students have been learning about.